EighteenZi/rocksdb_wiki/Basic-Operations.md

   PinnableSlice pinnable_val;
   rocksdb::Status s = db->Get(rocksdb::ReadOptions(), key1, &pinnable_val);
 ```
 The source will be released once pinnable_val is destructed or ::Reset is invoked on it.
+Read more [here](http://rocksdb.org/blog/2017/08/24/pinnableslice.html).

 ## Atomic Updates